A note on torsion modules with pure embeddings: -torsion modules as an AEC

 \begin{lemma} Let $M, N$ be any two modules.
-If there are $f: M \to N$ a pure embedding and $g: N \to M$ a pure embedding, then $PE(M)$ and $PE(N)$ are isomorphic. \end{lemma} \begin{proof} It is enough to show that there are $f': PE(M) \to PE(N)$ and $g': PE(N) \to PE(M)$ pure embeddings, as then the result follows directly from Fact \ref{10ipi}.
+If there are pure embeddings $f: M \to N$ and $g: N \to M$, then $PE(M)$ and $PE(N)$ are isomorphic. \end{lemma} \begin{proof} It is enough to show that there are $f': PE(M) \to PE(N)$ and $g': PE(N) \to PE(M)$ pure embeddings, as then the result follows directly from Fact \ref{10ipi}.
 The existence of $f'$ and $g'$ follow from the minimality of $PE(M)$ and $PE(N)$ respectively. \end{proof}